 Calculation of Total Prepayment Premiums.
 The "initial loan year" for a mortgage loan begins on the date of the mortgage note and ends on the last calendar day of the month in which the first anniversary date of the mortgage note occurs.
 (If the mortgage note is dated the 1st, the "initial loan year" is deemed to begin on the last calendar day of the preceding month.)
 After the initial loan year, a "loan year" is each succeeding 12-month period during the term of the mortgage loan.
-The term and end date for each prepayment premium term are disclosed on Annex A.
+The term and end date for the lockout period, if any, and for each prepayment premium term are disclosed on Annex A.